 Coconut flesh

-The coconut contains many vitamins and minerals, and if you are a fan, please enjoy your use of coconut!
+The coconut contains many vitamins and minerals, and if you are a fan, please continue to enjoy it.
 The keyword is:

 Moderation!
 Don’t go (coco)nuts!